pivot-access-ltd/bma-offline-docs/src/about-networking.md

 This matters when we're building complex MAAS networks with lots of VLANS that probably cross over switches.
 After all, VLANs were initially controlled with ports and switches, although they more commonly use tags now.
 When more than one VLAN spans multiple switches, frames need to carry VLAN information that can be used by switches to sort or "trunk" the traffic.

 <details><summary>The origin of "trunking"</summary>
-The word /trunking/ is derived from the telephone network term trunk lines, which are lines connecting switchboards.
+The word "trunking" is derived from the telephone network term trunk lines, which are lines connecting switchboards.

 In the original telephone company model, each telephone had a subscriber line, which was a wire that went straight from the local Central Office (CO) to that subscriber's telephone.
 Each CO had one switchboard, though it might have many seats.